-Crooked Lakes Trail is a 5.5 mile out and back trail located near Nevada City, CA that features a lake and is rated as difficult.
+Crooked Lakes Trail is a 6.1 mile heavily trafficked out and back trail located near Nevada City, California that features a lake and is rated as moderate.
 The trail is primarily used for hiking, camping, and mountain biking and is accessible year-round.
 Dogs are also able to use this trail.

 Directions from Nevada City: Travel east on Hwy. #20 for approximately 19 miles and turn left onto Primary Forest Route #18.
 Travel north and turn east at the Lindsey Lake, Freely Lake, Carr Lake sign.
 Follow the signs to Carr Lake and park.
 Continue on by foot to Feeley Lake where the trail starts.
 Follow the Lindsey Lakes Trail to access the trail from the north.